 Utilizing both indoor and outdoor spaces, the program will incorporate outdoor education strategies and curriculum elements as kids learn about local flora, fauna and weather patterns.
 The Science and the Natural World program at Lextended Day seeks to foster a spirit of inquiry, and sense of wonder while leading students on an exploration of the interconnectedness of people, plants, animals and natural forces

-Our theatre specialist will bring a unique curriculum to each program depending on the age of the students participating and the needs of each site.
-Theatre gives children an outlet to explore skills that will stay with them for life whether they actually participate in theatre as adults (onstage, backstage, as an audience member supporting the arts!) or they gain confidence in things like public speaking, creative thinking, problem solving and teamwork.
+Theatre gives children an outlet to explore skills that will stay with them for life!
+Some of these skills will lead to participation in theatre as adults (onstage, backstage, as an audience member supporting the arts!) other skills may aid students in things like public speaking, creative thinking, problem solving and teamwork.

-We will offer a wide array of activities including, but not limited to, performing (short and long productions), designing (sets, props, costumes, sound), puppetry, improvisation, play writing, auditioning techniques, mask work, movement, and other activities sparked by the children!
+The Drama programming will offer a wide array of activities including performing (short and long productions), designing (sets, props, costumes, sound), puppetry, improvisation, play writing, auditioning techniques, mask work, movement, and other activities sparked by the children!
 Some of these activities could take the form of one afternoon of letting our imaginations run wild.
 Others might take the form of building skills on a week to week basis for a given period of time with the possibility of a final project such as a short performance, pretend professional audition or designer showcase.